1 GALLON MEAD RECIPE

 BASIC MEAD RECIPE FOR DRY OR SWEET MEAD

-Let’s start with this easy mead recipe.
-For this 1-gallon mead recipe, we will be working for a complete fermentation Mead Making Kit and back sweeten to taste.
+Let’s start with this easy basic mead recipe.
+For this 1-gallon basic mead recipe, we will be working for a complete fermentation Mead Making Kit and back sweeten to taste.
+This recipe aims to highlight the honey flavor and can be adjusted with citric acid for balance.
+Beer yeast can be used as an alternative, though many mead makers prefer wine yeast.
+Be sure to use good quality honey and yeast nutrients to ensure a successful fermentation.

 EQUIPMENT LIST FOR THIS MEAD RECIPE: